niclasek/apache-cxf-jax-ws-demo/README.md

 # apache-cxf-jax-ws-demo
+A basic web service using
+Apache CXF as web service framework
+JAX-WS specification as front-end
-A basic web service using Apache CXF with the JAX-WS specification with SOAP over HTTP as protocol binding
+SOAP over HTTP as protocol binding